andrewchungxam/Mechanics-of-the-Bot-Framework-v4/README.md

 Type an utterance related to one of your intents and the Bot will return the best matching intent or if it's from the QnA Maker it will return an answer!

-### THE NEXT PROJECT IS VERY DIFFERENT -- AS YOU BUILD OUT YOUR UI AND PRESENTATION FOR YOUR BOT THIS PROJECT WILL SHOW YOU VARIOUS WAYS YOU CAN PRESENT INFO TO YOUR CUSTOMER
+### THE NEXT PROJECT IS VERY DIFFERENT -- AS YOU BUILD OUT YOUR UI AND PRESENTATION FOR YOUR BOT, THIS PROJECT WILL SHOW YOU VARIOUS WAYS YOU CAN PRESENT INFO TO YOUR CUSTOMER
 ### https://github.com/Microsoft/BotBuilder-Samples/tree/master/samples/csharp_dotnetcore/06.using-cards

 Exercise: